Follow This Old House online:

 Axiom Home Warranty is not accredited with the BBB and has a B- rating.

-• While the majority of customer reviews note a lack of professionalism, less than ideal communication practices, and delays in servicing emergency claims, there are some customers who have had a positive experience.
+• While the majority of customer reviews note a lack of professionalism, less than ideal communication practices, and delays in servicing emergency claims, some customers have had a positive experience.

 Thank goodness for Axiom, whom we have a warranty with.
 They sent out a repair tech when my fridge stopped cooling.
 He came out on time, was able to fix the fridge, and cleaned up nicely when he was finished.
-I really appreciate Axiom’s warranty and service.” —Margaret F. on June 20, 2019
+I really appreciate Axiom’s warranty and service.” —Margaret F. via the BBB

 “This business is very unprofessional and needs to be shut down.
 They do not honor your contract and do not call back or conduct business in a professional matter.” —Drake P. on Nov.
 26, 2019